Affiliate Statement and a Caveat

 Ceylon cinnamon, on the other hand, originates from Sri Lanka and the southern parts of India.
 It has tan-brown color and contains tight sticks with soft layers, providing an extremely desirable quality and texture.
 Unlike Cassia cinnamon, Ceylon cinnamon is less known.
 It is also more expensive than Cassia cinnamon and has a mildly sweet flavor, making it best for desserts.

-Bith Cassia and Ceylon cinnamon a bit different health benefits because of their different essential oil ratios.
+Though both are known as cinnamon, Ceylon outshines Cassia in health benefits.
 There’re endless ways to use both these cinnamons because of their versatility.
 Besides being an incredibly delicious spice, cinnamon also offers various evidence-based health benefits.
 Below are some key health benefits of cinnamon:

 1. It Improves Fungal Infections